prazivi/CryptoTracker/Readme.md

 5. Explore interactive graphs on the Graphs page to visualize historical crypto data.
 6. Share relevant crypto information with others using the React Web Share library.

+## Deployment

+The app is deployed on GitHub Pages.
+[Click here to access CryptoTracker](https://your-github-prazivi.github.io/CryptoTracker).

+## Participation

+Feel free to contribute to this project by submitting issues or pull requests.
+Your contributions are valuable in making CryptoTracker even better!

+Happy tracking and monitoring of cryptocurrencies with CryptoTracker!

+---

+*This project is maintained by [prazivi](https://github.com/prazivi).*